nate-browne/CSE12_Redesign/Lectures/stacks_queues.md

 1. These template classes *must* go in header files!
 If you want to put the implementation code in a `.cpp` file, you'll need an `#include <filename>.cpp` right above the `#endif`.
 2. Everything defined outside of the class must have a `template <class classname>` above it.
 3. You would initialize a stack by doing `stack<int> s;` to invoke the constructor.

+Now, for iterators

+#### Idea
+* The main concept is to abstract away the details of how iteration is done for each structure, allowing for more consistent and familiar syntax for each structure.
+* Iterators allow for features including
+    1. `for-each` loops (`for(auto a : structure) { ... }`)
+    2. Easy access to each element
+    3. Traversals without doing anything other than `operator ++`
+    4. Consistency throughout your entire API

+#### Implementation
+It's a bit complex, so I'll differ this to your own [research](https://lmgtfy.com/?s=d&q=c%2B%2B+iterator+guide).

 That's all folks!
 Next time, [Linked Lists](./linkedlists.md)